Should I Use the Simplified Home Office Deduction?

 The regular method in action

-Here’s an example.
-Say you work at a desk in the living room of your 800 square foot apartment.
-Your desk, and the area surrounding it, is 10 feet by 8 feet — 80 square feet in total.
-Your business-use percentage would be 80 square feet / 800 square feet, or 10%.
+To return to our leathercrafting example: Say Frances works in the living room of her 800-square-foot apartment.
+Her workstation, and the area surrounding it, is 10 feet by 8 feet – 80 square feet in total.
+Her business-use percentage would be 80 square feet divided by 800 square feet – which works out to 10%.

 If you use the regular method, that's the percentage you'll multiply by the total amount you spend on your actual expenses for your home.